ttopper/CPSC129/docs/10.1_HTTP_REST/21_Something_we_re_not_doing.md

-# Something we’re not doing\... \...but I thought you might notice, and so should explain.
+# Something we’re not doing... ...but I thought you might notice, and so should explain.

 The eagle-eyed among you with good memories as well might recall seeing earlier a placeholder labelled Automatically building the object